BerkKivilcim/TU-Delft---PhD-Multirooftop---Interview-Assignment/README.md

 **Optional:**  If you wish to save the generated LoD1 models in `.obj` format at the end of the process, the folder path where these files will be saved can also be defined in this section.

 <img src="readme_images/save_folder_path.png" width="1000"/>

+---

+### Step 7: Exeute All Cells in Order

+Now you can execute the notebook by clicking the **"Run"** button in the toolbar, starting from the **first cell** and proceeding **in sequential order**.

+⚠️ It is important to run the cells **in order**, as some later cells depend on variables or computations from earlier ones.

+---